Mahavakyas – the big claims

-Mahavakias - the great statements are procedures from jnana yoga, part of the traditional nondualist yoga practice.
+Mahavakias – the great statements are procedures of jnana yoga, part of traditional nondualistic yoga practice.

-It is understood similarly but a little differently in Advaita Vedanta and in Kashmir's nondualist Shivaism.
+It is understood similarly but slightly differently in Advaita Vedanta and in Kashmiri nondualistic Shivaism.

-Shivaism affirms its value of reality (being formed by the mind of the Supreme Being) but specifies its great "defect".
+Shaivism affirms its value as reality (being formed by the mind of the Supreme Being) but specifies its great “defect”.

 Namely, the fact that life is fleeting.